 Before we address these three issues, we offer some useful background information about the 2020 redistricting round.

-Table 1, incorporating data compiled in a 2023 study titled The Role of State Courts in Constraining Partisan Gerrymandering in Congressional Elections by Jonathan Cervas, Bernard Grofman, and Scott Matsuda, along with additional information collected by the present authors, reports on a state-by-state basis some basic data about the 2020 redistricting process collected in and around November 2022).
+Table 1, incorporating data compiled in a 2023 study titled The Role of State Courts in Constraining Partisan Gerrymandering in Congressional Elections by Jonathan Cervas, Bernard Grofman, and Scott Matsuda, along with additional information collected by the present authors, reports on a state-by-state basis some basic data about the 2020 redistricting process collected in and around November 2022.
 The information in that table includes:

-The Number of Congressional Seats in the state
+the Number of Congressional Seats in the state;

-What type of entity oversaw districting in each state?
+what type of entity oversaw districting in each state;

-3) Whether there was unified party control over redistricting and if so, in favor of which party?
+whether there was unified party control over redistricting and if so, in favor of which party;

-4) The states where partisan and racial gerrymandering claims vis-à-vis congressional districting were made
+the states where partisan and racial gerrymandering claims vis-à-vis congressional districting were made;

-5) Which entity drew the congressional map
+which entity drew the congressional map;

-6) Whether the state had indirect language prohibiting partisan gerrymandering
+whether the state had indirect language prohibiting partisan gerrymandering; and

-7) Whether the state had direct prohibitions on partisan gerrymandering in the law
+whether the state had direct prohibitions on partisan gerrymandering in the law.

 In the cases where a partisan gerrymandering challenge was brought, or a race-related challenge with partisan implications was brought, we distinguish the cases where the highest state court has already issued a ruling and those still pending.
 For the partisan gerrymandering cases where we have a definitive court opinion, we indicate whether there was a ruling on the merits versus a finding by the state court that partisan gerrymandering was not a justiciable offense under that state’s constitution.
 Where a court determined that partisan gerrymandering is justiciable, we identify whether that ruling found in favor of plaintiffs.
 So as to locate within a single table information for easy access on multiple factors that affected whether a partisan challenge was successful, we also include within this table some important information about the nature of the state constitutional provisions relevant to partisan gerrymandering.
 We show whether the state constitution provides either direct language prohibiting partisan gerrymandering (e.g., a requirement that a plan neither favor nor disfavor any political party) or an indirect check in terms of language like that relied upon by the Pennsylvania Supreme Court when it overturned a congressional map under a state constitutional requirement for “free and equal” elections.